gsbnair/IndRNN/README.md

 Experimental results have shown that the proposed IndRNN is able to process very long sequences (over 5000 time steps), can be used to construct very deep networks (21 layers used in the experiment) and still be trained robustly.

-For more on this, please look [here](https://arxiv.org/abs/1803.04831)

-## IndRNN Code

-IndRNN implementation in keras is taken from [here](https://github.com/titu1994/Keras-IndRNN)

 In this project, you can find few solutions developed using IndRNN.

-> NOTE: As mentioned above, the desired results can be achieved only if you are patient and willing to run over 5000 time steps.
+> NOTE: As mentioned above, the desired results can be achieved only if you have the patience to run over 5000 time steps.

-If you are in search of a robust solution and have the time and infrastructure, then this is where your search ends!
+If you are in search of a *robust solution* and have the time and infrastructure, then this is where your search ends!

+- The original paper on this can be found [here](https://arxiv.org/abs/1803.04831)

+- IndRNN implementation in keras is taken from [here](https://github.com/titu1994/Keras-IndRNN)